 - 1 Subwoofer output

 The W850B delivers very good picture quality producing a sharp, detailed and bright image.
-Colors were accurate and well saturated.
+The colors were accurate and well saturated.
 Image depth was good for a 1080p display.

 Black level reproduction is a strong point with this TV.
 Blacks were deep with good shadow detail.

 While viewing an outdoor jungle scene from the movie Avatar, the W850B delivered a very satisfying image.
-Color balance was excellent with no over or under saturation of colors.
+The color balance was excellent with no over or under-saturation of colors.
 Image depth in this scene was very good allowing me to see fine detail deep into the onscreen image.
 Dark areas in this scene were a deep black and contrasted well with the surrounding brighter areas of this image.

 During this same scene, which had a fair amount of onscreen action, I saw no motion blur or image judder.